Be the Scapegoat: Develop a Code Word

 Parents need to remember that the code word is in place for safety, not to criticize teens’ judgment.
 If parents overreact, teens may not reach out again to be picked up by a safe driver.
 When safely home, discuss strategies for avoiding similar scenarios in the future.
 Create a new code word to use, if needed, in the future.

-Students Against Destructive Decisions (SADD) offers a Contract for Life that promises the teen, both as driver or passenger, will call home for a safe ride instead of getting into a car when the driver could be intoxicated, high, or tired, which is very dangerous.
+Students Against Destructive Decisions (SADD) offers a Contract for Life that promises the teen, both as driver or passenger, will call or text home for a safe ride instead of getting into a car when the driver could be intoxicated, high, or tired, which is very dangerous.
 Families may want to consider using this contract to encourage use of a code word when needed.

 Watch this video to improve communication with your teen: